ModernMube/OwnAudioSharp/README.md

 You can add this library to your project via NuGet (when published) or by directly referencing the project.

-### Required Libraries

-You will find the required files in the LIBS folder in a compressed file.
-Extract the package appropriate for your operating system into the folder containing the compressed file.
-You can also extract the files to a different folder than the default one.
-In this case, you will need to specify its path when initializing OwnAudio.

 ## Optional dependencies: Portaudio and FFmpeg

 Hi!
 By default, our code includes **Miniaudio**, which is ready to use for all systems, so you can get started right away!